terraform-aws-modules/terraform-aws-vpc/README.md

 ### Single NAT Gateway

-If `single_nat_gateway = true`, then all private subnets will route their Internet traffic through this single NAT gateway.
+If `single_nat_gateway = true`, then the two previous NAT Gateway configurations are overridden, and all private subnets will route their Internet traffic through this single NAT gateway.
 The NAT gateway will be placed in the first public subnet in your `public_subnets` block.

-### One NAT Gateway per availability zone

-If `one_nat_gateway_per_az = true` and `single_nat_gateway = false`, then the module will place one NAT gateway in each availability zone you specify in `var.azs`.
-There are some requirements around using this feature flag:

-* The variable `var.azs` **must** be specified.
-* The number of public subnet CIDR blocks specified in `public_subnets` **must** be greater than or equal to the number of availability zones specified in `var.azs`.
-This is to ensure that each NAT Gateway has a dedicated public subnet to deploy to.

 ## Conditional creation